Zyene Reviews

 The businesses that consistently grow their review count are the ones who have automated the ask.
 Manually texting every customer doesn't scale, and you'll stop doing it when things get busy.

-Tools like Zyene connect to your workflow (via Zapier, Square, or direct API) and send review requests automatically at the right moment — without any manual effort.
+Tools like Zyene Reviews connect to your workflow (via Zapier, Square, or direct API) and send review requests automatically at the right moment — without any manual effort.
 You set it up once and it works every day, for every customer.

-See how Zyene automates review requests →
+See how Zyene Reviews automates review requests →

 What to Expect